mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-0.58.0/tutorials/inter-contract-calls/inter-contract-calls.md

 In theory, one can use a callback – the callee could emit an operation back to the caller with the computed value.
 However, this pattern is often insecure:
 * You should somehow make sure that the response matches the request.
 Due to the breadth-first order of execution, you cannot assume that there have been no other requests in between.
-* Some contracts use `Tezos.get_sender` value for authorisation.
+* Some contracts use `Mavryk.get_sender` value for authorisation.
 If a third-party contract can make a contract emit an operation, the dependent contracts may no longer be sure that the operation coming from the sender is indeed _authorised_ by the sender.

 Let us look at a simple access control contract with a "view" entrypoint:
 <Syntax syntax="pascaligo">